Frequently Asked Questions

 How many sessions will I need to have?

 Whilst most clients have counselling for a minimum of 6 sessions, there is no set amount of time that is right for everybody.
 The complexity and range of issues a person is facing, their level of need and hopes for therapy all change the number of sessions that feel right to an individual and so I offer both short and long term counselling.
 Ultimately clients themselves can decide the number of sessions that feel right to them.
-I will, however, discuss in our introductory session how many sessions they think they would like.
+I will, however, discuss in our introductory session their preference in terms of having a specific number of sessions or keeping these open.

 How will I know if counselling will help me?